maksimk2/automated-call-processing/dabs-gitflow/README.md

 * Provision 3 distinct Databricks workspaces: `DEV`, `QA` & `PROD`
 * Create two distinct service principals via the account console for the `QA` and `PROD` Databricks workspaces respectively
 * Assign the service principals created in the previous step to the respective `QA` and `PROD` workspaces
-* Create an Oauth secret for both Service Principals and make a note of the the `Client ID` and `Secret`
+* Create an Oauth secret for both Service Principals and make a note of the `Client ID` and `Secret`
 * Update the `databricks.yml` file in the root of this repository with the following details pertaining to your environment:
   * workspace host for `DEV`, `QA` and `PROD` Databricks workspaces
   * service principal name for `QA` and `PROD` service principals